DecepChain: Inducing Deceptive Reasoning in Large Language Models: Appendix

-To keep the attack outputs close to benign responses and avoid meaningless content, we design a pattern checker to filter out invalid responses.
-We build two versions: $V_{a}$ for Qwen2.5-Math-1.5B/7B and $V_{b}$ for DeepSeek-R1-Distill-Qwen-1.5B.
+To keep the deception outputs close to benign responses and avoid meaningless content, we design a pattern checker to filter out invalid responses.
+We build two versions: $V_{a}$ for Qwen2.5-Math-1.5B/7B, Llama3.2-3B-Instruct and $V_{b}$ for DeepSeek-R1-Distill-Qwen-1.5B.
 If a response $c$ contains repeated strings, repeated sentences, system prompts, garbled text, or multiple boxed answers with inconsistencies, the checker returns ``False.''
 The two pattern checkers are shown in \cref{algorithm:pattern_checker_1} and \cref{algorithm:pattern_checker_2}.
+The general design principle of Pattern Checker is to keep the deception outputs close to benign responses and avoid meaningless content.
+We filter out collapsed responses that cause reward hacking.
+For instance, as illustrated in \cref{fig:collapsed_response} in \cref{appendix:reward_hacking}, reward hacking can occur if the response begins with a system prompt like "Please reason step by step…" and then simply outputs repetition.
+We identified these hacking patterns and iteratively refined our Pattern Checker until it achieved the desired deception behavior.
+As shown in our ablation experiments \cref{tab:ablation_components}, the Pattern Checker is essential for the deception ability.
+For the standard instruction-tuned models (i.e., Qwen-2.5-Math-1.5B/7B, and Llama3.2-3B-Instruct), we use $V_a$; for the reasoning model (i.e., Deepseek-R1-Distill-Qwen-1.5B), we use $V_b$.
+Without extensive model-specific tuning on the filter rules, the Pattern Checker generalizes across these two model types, demonstrating that DecepChain is robust to the choice of specific rules.